vault27/Foundation/paloalto.md

  - unknown-udp - custom app, no signatures
  - unknown-p2p - generic P2P heuristics
  - Not-applicable - port is blocked

-## Decryption

-We configure policy based on profile
-In profile we configure all SSL settings - avoid weak ciphers and protocols
-Than we mark one cert as forward proxy

-Policy includes:

-- Source (IP, Zone, User, Device)
-- Destination (Zone, address, device)
-- Service/URL category
-- DECRYPT OR NOT
-- Type of decryption: Forward, Inbound or SSH
-- Decryption profile
-- Logging

-Profile includes:

-- Expired certs, untrusted certs
-- Unsupported ciphers
-- Client auth
-- Key exchange algorithms, Protocols version, Encryption algorithms, Authentication algorithms
-- Unsupported versions and algorithms in SSH

-Concepts

-- Content-ID is impossible
-- The firewall can’t decrypt traffic inside an SSH tunnel
-- You can block all the SSH tunnel traffic by configuring a Security policy rule for the application ssh-tunnel with the Action set to Deny (along with a Security policy rule to allow traffic from the ssh application)
-- When you apply an SSH Decryption profile to traffic, for each channel in the connection, the firewall examines the App-ID of the traffic and identifies the channel type.
-The channel type can be one of the following:
-    - session
-    - X11
-    - forwarded-tcpip
-    - direct-tcpip
-- When the channel type is session, the firewall identifies the traffic as allowed SSH traffic, such as SFTP or SCP
-- When the channel type is X11, forwarded-tcpip, or direct-tcpip, the firewall identifies the traffic as SSH tunneling traffic and blocks it
-- It is recomended to configure Decryption profile: block unsupported versions and algorithms for SSH
-- If firewall uses Forward Untrust certificate to decrypt normal website, then this website does not send intermediate certificate and firewall cannot trace its server cert to CA cert
-- App-ID - works partially
-- Decryption policies enable you to specify traffic for decryption according to destination, source, user/user group, or URL category
-- All encrypted traffic is SSL in App-ID
-- Sometomes it can identify traffic without decryption using server cert
-- Untrusted servers are sighned using special forward untrust certificate - ensures that clients are prompted with a certificate warning when attempting to access sites hosted by a server with untrusted certificates
-- Decryption policy rules are compared against the traffic in sequence, so more specific rules must precede the more general ones
-- The key used to decrypt SSH sessions is generated automatically on the firewall during bootup.
-With SSH decryption enabled, the firewall decrypts SSH traffic and blocks or restricts it based on your decryption policy and Decryption Profile settings.
-The traffic is re-encrypted as it exits the firewall

-Three types of decryption policies

-- SSL Forward Proxy to control outbound SSL traffic
-- SSL Inbound Inspection to control inbound SSL traffic
-- SSH Proxy to control tunneled SSH traffic

-Three types of certificates are used

-- Forward Trust (used for SSL Forward Proxy decryption)
-- Forward Untrust (used for SSL Forward Proxy decryption)
-- SSL Inbound Inspection - The certificates of the servers on your network for which you want to perform SSL Inbound Inspection of traffic destined for those servers.
-Import the server certificates onto the firewall

-Decryption policy can apply to

-- HTTPS
-- IMAPS
-- POP3S
-- SMTPS
-- FTPS
-- SSH - inbound and outbound - called SSH proxy

-SSH decryption does not require certificates

-Configuration:

-- Policies > Decryption
-- Name: Sber
-- Source address: 192.168.1.0/24
-- Action: Decrypt
-- Type: SSL Forward Proxy
-- Decryption profile: Default
-- Device > Certificate Management > Certificates
-- Name: sber.ru
-- Common Name: sber.ru
-- Signed by - empty
-- Certificate Authority
-- After cert generation enable in it: Forward Trust Certificate, Forward Untrust Certificate, Trusted Root CA
-- Export cert to client

-Palo Alto Networks provides a predefined SSL Decryption Exclusion list that excludes hosts with applications and services that are known to break decryption technically (pinned certificate, an incomplete certificate chain, unsupported ciphers, or mutual authentication) from SSL Decryption by default.
-You can add more sites to this list.
-Device > Certificate management > SSL Decryption Exclusion
-You can also force some of these sites to be decrypted

-Decryption can be performed only on the virtual wire, Layer 2, or Layer 3 interfaces

 ## Tags